28 Incredible Borneo Animals and best places to see Borneo wildlife

 Bako National Park.
 Image © The Travelling Twins

 Just 40km from Kuching, Bako has everything, starting with the water crossing to get there.
 At the edge of the water live the mudskippers.
-For my girls, chasing mud-skipping fish was the closed thing to paradise on earth.
+For my girls, chasing mud-skipping fish was the closest thing to paradise on Earth.

 Bako peninsula has almost every type of vegetation found in Borneo.
 Another charmer for the kids – there were several insect-eating plants!